 Sweet potatoes that have brown, red-orange, or white skin with orange or white flesh are native to Colombia and southern Central America.
 After Columbus' discoveries, they were brought to Asia, and varieties with white skin and speckled pale purple flesh were developed on the Japanese island of Okinawa.
 Today, they are widely grown in Hawaii and exported to the United States mainland where they are popular with Asian and Latinx communities.

-When cooking, they will take longer than regular sweet potatoes.
-It will take anywhere from 90 minutes to 2 hours at 350 F to make them pleasingly moist.
+Purple sweet potato skins are edible, though some recipes recommend peeling them first.
+When cooking, purple sweet potatoes will take longer than regular sweet potatoes.
+You will need to bake them anywhere from 90 minutes to 2 hours at 350 F to make them pleasingly moist.

 Purple Sweet Potatoes vs. Purple Yams

 Sweet potatoes are grown underground while yams grow on a vine above the ground, though yams do look like a tuber.
 The two are commonly confused and mislabeled at the market, so most people in the U.S. have never eaten an actual yam (native to Africa).
 There are purple varieties of both vegetables.
 The purple yam is the Filipino ube or ubi, and it is very rare to find it in the United States.
 It has a darker, rougher-looking skin that's brown and reminiscent of tree bark.
 This vegetable is a major crop and food source in the Philippines.
 It is also made into a powder, which is then used in Filipino desserts that are unmistakable with their bright purple color.